publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXIX/ptB/m__us_usc_t16_s460l–6d.md

         (3) the activity poses health or safety risks to the public.

-    (e) __Use of Proceeds.—__
+    (e) __Use of proceeds__

-        (1)  __Fees__  __.—__
+        (1) __Fees__

             All fees collected under this section shall be available for expenditure by the Secretary, without further appropriation and shall remain available until expended.

-        (2)  __Costs__  __.—__
+        (2) __Costs__

             All costs recovered under this section shall be available for expenditure by the Secretary, without further appropriation, at the site where the costs are collected and shall remain available until expended.

-    (f)  __Processing of Permit Applications__  __.—__
+    (f) __Processing of permit applications__

         The Secretary shall establish a process to ensure that the Secretary responds in a timely manner to permit applicants for commercial filming, still photography, or other activity.

 ([Pub.
 L. 106–206, § 1][/us/pl/106/206/s1], May 26, 2000, [114 Stat.
 314][/us/stat/114/314]; [Pub.
 L. 113–287, § 4(c)][/us/pl/113/287/s4/c], Dec.
 19, 2014, [128 Stat.
 3261][/us/stat/128/3261].)